I am retired, can I foster?

-Everyone who applies to foster will need to undergo a medical as part of the assessment process to ensure you have the ability to care for a child.
+Everyone who applies to foster will need to undergo a medical as part of the assessment process to ensure you can offer stability and have the ability to care for a child.
 If you have a disability, our medical advisor will consider the factors and make recommendations on your ability to meet the demands of the role.

 I smoke, can I foster?

 You will not be excluded on the grounds you smoke, but you must stop smoking in the family home.
 No child aged less than five years or with respiratory or similar health conditions will be placed in a smoking household.
 Northumberland County Council encourages participation in a smoking cessation programme.